Interested in knowing how to use AI to improve quality control?

 Artificial Neural Networks

-The model is an attempt by computer scientists to mirror the structural models of the human brain and as such, are capable of processing nonlinear relationships between multiple sets of inputs and outputs.
+The model is an attempt by computer scientists to mirror the structural models of the human brain, almost capable of processing nonlinear relationships between multiple sets of inputs and outputs.

-Artificial neural networks can also learn from examples and training data sets so can quickly crack problems that are often difficult to solve by more traditional software programs.
+Artificial neural networks can also learn from examples and training data sets so they can quickly crack problems that are often difficult to solve by traditional software programs.

-Tasks that were once performed by humans can now be passed onto a neural network for processing, thereby freeing up the workforce to focus on other activities that machines still struggle with.
+Tasks that were once performed by humans can now be passed onto a neural network for processing, thereby freeing up the workforce to focus on other creative activities that machines still struggle with.

-These types of artificial intelligence solutions can be found in the petroleum industry, distribution of electricity, and it is even being tested for airplane control.
+These types of artificial intelligence solutions can be found in the petroleum industry, for distribution of electricity, and are even being tested for airplane control.

 What will Quality Control look like in the future?

-The firm found that AI system still does not have the cognitive ability of a human worker who is much better in the final phases of quality control and aesthetics checking products.
+The firm found that the AI system still does not have the cognitive ability of a human worker who is much better in the final phases of quality control and aesthetics checking of products.

 It stands to reason that in the future, whilst some jobs may be lost to automation, others will be created as human capabilities are augmented with the arrival of AI-powered solutions.

-In this blog post, we’ve explored information systems, and how advancements in production and planning strategy, coupled with advancements in software development and expert systems have led onto the creation of cognitive computing solutions that can improve the manufacturing and quality control process.
+In this blog post, we’ve explored information systems, and how coupling advancements in software development and expert systems with production and planning strategy have led to the creation of cognitive computing initiatives.